kean/Get/Sources/Get/Get.docc/Extensions/APIClient+Extension.md

 The response can be any `Decodable` type.
 The response can also be optional.
 And if the response type is `Data`, the client simply returns raw response data.
 If it's a `String`, it returns the response as plain text.

+> tip: By default, the request ``Request/path`` is appended to the client's ``APIClient/Configuration/baseURL``.
+However, if you pass a complete URL, e.g. `"https://api.github.com/user"`, it will be used instead.

 ### Client Delegate

 One of the ways you can customize the client is by providing a custom delegate implementing `APIClientDelegate` protocol.
 For example, you can use it to implement an authorization flow.